-In Humans of ASTRON we share stories about the people at ASTRON.
+In People of ASTRON we share stories about the people at ASTRON.
 Who are the people behind the discoveries and innovations and also, who are the people that make sure that everything runs smoothly?
 Lesley Goudbeek has been design engineer at ASTRON since 2013.

 Published by the editorial team, 1 December 2020